-The state MAC list contains products with A-rated equivalents and, in the great majority of cases, products marketed by at least two labelers.
+The state MAC list contains products with A-rated equivalents, and, in the great majority of cases, products marketed by at least two labelers.
 The State's MAC reimbursement is based on the application of a percentage factor applied to the lowest priced generic.
 In cases where the calculated MAC rate, based on the primary percentage factor, results in a price less than the cost of the second lowest generic product, at least an additional 10 percent margin is added to the cost of the second-lowest drug to establish the MAC price.
-The MAC pricing factor is set by DMA and may change as deemed appropriate.
+The MAC pricing factor is set by NC Medicaid and may change as deemed appropriate.

 The additional margin is variable due to the wide range of differences in cost from product to product.
-The SMAC list is posted on the DMA website, http://dma.ncdhhs.gov/.
+The SMAC list is posted on the NC Medicaid website, https://medicaid.ncdhhs.gov/.